dotnet/roslyn/Reporting-Visual-Studio-crashes-and-performance-issues.md

 # Crashes

-Log crash dumps and attach them to your feedback issue
+If you have a set of steps that reproduces the crash every time, then just reporting those steps should be sufficient.
+If you're not sure what's causing your crashes, then you can capture dumps locally each time Visual Studio crashes and then attach those to feedback items.

 ```
 [HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\Windows Error Reporting\LocalDumps\devenv.exe]